-You have a very high preference for auditory learning.
-This means you like to learn by listening.
-You can probably focus on and remember almost all of the information you hear.
+You have a high preference for auditory learning.
+This means you usually like to learn by listening.
+You can probably focus on and remember most of the information you hear.
 Use the recommendations below to take advantage of this ability.

 When you have to learn by listening, use the following recommendations.
-These will help you use other modes of learning at the same time, assisting your
+These will help you use other modes of learning at the same time, assisting your overall ability to learn.

-Ove Erail ability to learn. ring Instruction or Activities Ask for written instructions and outlines whenever possible.
+Ask for written instructions and outlines whenever possible.
 Keep these written materials in front of you and follow along when listening to spoken instruction.
 Read about upcoming topics for class discussion before the class.
 Reading ahead of time makes listening easier because you have some understanding of the topic.
 Take notes and re-read them soon after class.
 You can often write them on the handouts provided by the teacher.
-Prking on Assignments or Independent Tasks Read important points and your own writing aloud to yourself.
-This helps combine visual information with auditory information.
-For videos, turn on closed captioning or try to find transcripts of the audio.
-Pre eparing for Tests or Presentations Use memory devices such as rhymes or repeating things aloud to yourself.
-Write out cue cards or speaking notes, even when you will not use them.
-Writing the words combines visual and tactile information with the auditory information.
+W orking on Assignments or Independent Tasks П Read important points and your own writing aloud to yourself.
+This helps combine visual information with auditory